If you're up for this one-of-a-kind kickass night photo workshop, do not hesitate to book your spot or contact me if you require further info.

 For this walk, you'll need your own means of transportation for moving from Castel Sant'Angelo to Piazza Venezia.

-Before booking this photo tour, make sure you have read the Terms & Conditions.
+Before booking this workshop, make sure you have read the Terms & Conditions.

 Follow our event on Facebook here.

 The tour is organized and led by Luca Iacono.